jordymeow/ai-engine/readme.txt

 🔧 **Function Calling**
 Connect AI to WordPress functions, WooCommerce, appointments, or custom APIs.
 Let AI interact with your site's data and services in real-time.

+🛡️ **Security & Moderation**
+IP banning, word filtering, and content moderation to keep your AI interactions safe.

+💡 **Advisor**
+AI-powered recommendations and insights to help you set up and optimize your WordPress site.

 🔌 **Developer Tools**
 Internal APIs, REST endpoints, MCP support, and extensive hooks.
 Build AI-driven features, automate workflows, or create SaaS applications.